satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Relevance of code review systems:\*

-Software code review systems are strongly connected to software version control systems such as Git (git-scm.com) and Mercurial (mercurial.selenic.com) that store the complete history of the code.
+While certain journals (e.g., PLoS One, Insight Journal) require code to be submitted for any article describing software or algorithm development, most journals do not require submission of relevant software or data.
+Furthermore, unlike any publication review systems, software code review systems are strongly connected to software version control systems such as Git (git-scm.com) and Mercurial (mercurial.selenic.com) that store the complete history of the code.
 In addition to providing access to this history, these systems also provide